Tag: east hartford jets

 Vernon is one of GHTBL’s most storied franchises.
 The first Vernon Orioles team joined the league in 1966.
 Mostly due to their success in recent years under Manager Jack Ceppetelli and several returning players, the franchise has amassed a total of 10 Season Titles and 6 Playoff Championships.

 League note: The traditional format of the Greater Hartford Twilight Baseball League is to present the Regular Season and Playoffs as two separate seasons.
 The Regular Season dictates the seed of each team for the Playoff Tournament.
-No less than 5 Regular Season appearances qualifies a player for the Playoffs.
+No less than 5 Regular Season appearances qualifies a player for Playoffs.
 At the start of the Playoffs, all player stats are reset to zero and a double-elimination tournament decides a Playoff Champion.

 Jeff Criscuolo Appointed Jets Manager